zero-suger/ArcFace_Face-Recognition/README.md

 ------------

 **In my case:** I just trained ArcFace with small dataset with 100 images in with one identity  So I get low similarity percentage.
 Use Feature Extraction and Fine Tune to improve model performance.

+# Thank You :lollipop: :lollipop: :lollipop:

+Contact with me to download custom trained weights (I did support the repo with weights link bcz the weights are trained with custom dataset which has my private images): **uacoding01@gmail.com**